perlauy/programmiersprachen-aufgabe-1/source/aufgabe_1_16.md

 It defines a set of possible values and what operations can be performed on a certain object.

 #### Typkonvertierung
-It is the process of converting data of a predifned type into another.
+It is the process of converting data of a predefined type into another.
 It can be implicit (done by the compiler without the developer's intervention, e.g. when using different types in an expression) or explicit (called casting, it forces an expression to a specific type).

 #### Variable
 A named object (some memory that holds a value of some type).